 Since the National Governors Association Center for Best Practices and Council of Chief State School Officers created the Common Core standards in 2009 and 2010, and the Obama Administration began supporting them in the federal government, the Common Core State Standards have become common in American education as a method of teaching math to American students at each grade level, and to point out what students should know.

 The system is supposed to improve the learning process by teaching students procedural skill and the appropriate tools for, and developing skills in, problem solving and critical thinking.
 Students should be able to develop a deeper understanding of math, and to present viable arguments and draw conclusions as to why an answer is right or wrong.

 The idea is to improve student achievement in math and to help students learn and apply math in everyday life, and to help prepare students for success and for career readiness.
 It was supposed to raise academic standards for everyone.
 Many in our education system who favor “education reform” think it’s a great virtue that the system (for both Math and English/Language Arts) is designed to meet career ready standards, national standards and internationally benchmarked standards as part of a move toward a national curriculum.

 Having said that, we gotta be honest: we’re not impressed with the results.

-If the system really worked as a state board of education (or department of education) and its local school districts hope for, there’d be a lot fewer frustrated parents, wondering why they can’t help their child with 4th-grade math any more (let alone their older students with higher math).
+If the system really worked as state boards of education (or departments of education) and local school districts hope for, there’d be a lot fewer frustrated parents, wondering why they can’t help their child with 4th-grade math any more (let alone their older students with higher math).
 Even parents who read the standards for themselves can’t figure out what they mean half the time.

 If the system really worked, we wouldn’t hear any more stories about low test scores on standardized tests.